Organic fiducial inference: An example with continuous data and little pre-data knowledge

 \section{An example with continuous data and little pre-data knowledge}

 We will now apply the methodology put forward in the previous sections to some examples.
-To begin with, let us consider the standard problem of making inferences about the mean $\mu$ of a normal density function, when its variance $\sigma^2$ is unknown, on the basis of a sample $x$ of size $n$, i.e.\ $x=(x_1,x_2,\ldots,x_n)$, drawn from the density function concerned.
-Although the way in which the theory of subjective fiducial inference can be used to solve this problem was detailed in Bowater~(2018a), let us quickly place this problem in the context of the type of inference that is the subject of the present paper, i.e.\ organic fiducial inference.
+To begin with, let us consider the standard problem of making inferences about the mean $\mu$ of a normal density function, when its variance $\sigma^2$ is unknown, on the basis of a sample $x$ of size $n$, i.e.\ $x=\{x_1,x_2,\ldots,x_n\}$, drawn from the density function concerned.

 If $\sigma^2$ was known, a sufficient statistic for $\mu$ would be the sample mean $\bar{x}$, which there\-fore can be assumed to be the fiducial statistic $Q(x)$ in this particular case.
 Based on this assumption and given a value for $\sigma^2$, equation~(\ref{equ1}) can be expressed as: where the primary r.v.\ $\Gamma \sim \mbox{N}(0,1)$.
 It can be seen that this equation will always satisfy Condition~1 of Section~\ref{sec5} whatever is the data set $x$ and for whatever choice is made for the GPD function of $\mu$.
 Therefore, the fiducial density $f(\mu\,|\,\sigma^2,x)$ can be always determined by Principle~1.

-where $\Gamma \sim N(0,1)$.
-Under the assumption that nothing or very little was known about $\mu$ before the data $x$ were observed, it is quite natural to specify the GPD function for $\mu$ as follows: $\omega_G(\mu)=a$, $\mu \in (-\infty,\infty)$, where $a>0$.
+To give a more specific example, let us assume that nothing or very little was known about $\mu$ before the data $x$ were observed.
+Under this assumption, it would be quite natural to specify the GPD function for $\mu$ as follows: $\omega_G(\mu)=a$ for $\mu \in (-\infty,\infty)$, where $a>0$.
 As this GPD function is neutral and as its use implies that the condition in equation~(\ref{equ7}) is satisfied, the fiducial density $f(\mu\,|\,\sigma^2,x)$ is derived in this case by applying the strong fiducial argument.
-In particular, it can easily be shown that the use of the GPD function in question implies that this fiducial density is defined by
+In particular, it can easily be shown that the use of the GPD function in question implies that this fiducial density is defined by: